DSprtn/GTFO_VR_Plugin/README.md

 	Lower your render resolution in SteamVR and also the quality of the in-game settings.
 	GTFO VR is a BIG resource hog!

+	You can disable post processing effects like bloom or eye adaptation in the config to gain a good bit of performance.

 	If you don't mind small artifacting on lights in exchange for a bit of extra performance set light rendering mode to '2' or '3' in GTFO\BepInEx\config\com.Spartan.GTFO_VR_Plugin.cfg